Dynamic, innovative and ready for just about anything in the way of a musical challenge – that’s the Exeter Festival Chorus under Nigel Perrin!

 What do you wear for concerts?

 Depending on the formality of the concert ladies wear long-sleeved black tops and long black skirts/trousers with accessories issued by the choir.
-Men wear dinner jackets, black trousers, white shirts and black bow ties, or occasionally open-necked black shirts for less formal concerts.
+Men wear open-necked black shirts (with or without black jackets according to season) or, occasionally, dinner jackets, black trousers, white shirts and black bow ties.

 Why not give Jill Nickels, our Membership Secretary, a ring for more information or to arrange for you to come along to an evening rehearsal with the choir?